“Mr. Flower Fantastic’s Concrete Jungle” 2026 Orchid Show: NYBG Feast for the Senses

 When it’s still snowing in March, I get depressed.
-After a long winter, I’m ready to hose off the patio furniture, pick up flats of pansies at Home Depot and make a decision about whether or not this is the last year I can go sleeveless.
+After a long winter, I’m ready to hose off the patio furniture, load up on flats of pansies from Home Depot and make a serious decision about whether this is the last year I can realistically go sleeveless.
+Spring is supposed to feel hopeful.
+Slushy sidewalks and a gray sky do not help the cause.

-The sure-fire way to beat the winter blues in early spring is a trip to the annual Orchid Show at the New York Botanical Garden, located near Arthur Avenue, New York’s real Little Italy.
-Featuring the iconic Enid A. Haupt Conservatory, the NYBG is home to all good things flora.
-Normally held from mid-February to mid-April, the annual Orchid Show in the Bronx, is a dazzling display of common and exotic species.
+My sure-fire way to beat the late-winter blues is a trip to the annual Orchid Show at the New York Botanical Garden, tucked into the Bronx near Arthur Avenue—New York’s real Little Italy.
+Centered around the iconic Enid A. Haupt Conservatory, the NYBG is home to all good things flora.
+Held from mid-February through mid-April, the Orchid Show is a lush, mood-lifting escape, featuring dazzling displays of both familiar and exotic species that make you forget, at least temporarily, that you’re still wearing a coat.

 2025 NYBG Orchid Show: Mexican Modernism